HaikuTeam/docs/using-haiku/summonables.md

 In general, we call any value you summon into an expression a **_summonable_**.

 In addition to its states, expressions can also summon _built-in variable values_.
-Built-in summonables are commonly-used pieces of data that the Haiku player automatically tracks and updates for your convenience.
+Built-in summonables are commonly-used pieces of data that the Haiku core automatically tracks and updates for your convenience.

 They represent things such as the user's current mouse position or the dimensions of the viewport.
 When writing an expression, any of them can be summoned by name.